dhirajbandi/Neural_Networks_Deep_Learning_Practice/README.md

 # Neural Network Practice Repository

 ## Overview
-This repository contains a series of Jupyter notebooks where I (Dhiraj Bandi) have explored various neural network architectures, hyperparameter tuning, and dataset applications.
+This repository contains a series of Jupyter notebooks where I have explored various neural network architectures, hyperparameter tuning, and dataset applications.

 ## Notebooks